The Real Estate Investment Structure Taxation Review: France

-- the purchaser is a corporate entity or a fund that holds (or that will acquire as a result of the sale) more than 20 per cent of the shares in the SPPICAV; and
+- the purchaser is a corporate entity or fund that holds (or will acquire as a result of the sale) more than 20 per cent of the shares in the SPPICAV; or

-- the purchaser is an individual who holds (or who will acquire as a result of the sale) more than 10 per cent of the shares in the SPPICAV;
+- the purchaser is an individual who holds (or will acquire as a result of the sale) more than 10 per cent of the shares in the SPPICAV; and

-- and the redemption of shares by a SPPICAV when:
+- the redemption of shares by a SPPICAV when:

-- the investor from whom the shares are redeemed is a corporate entity or a fund that holds more than 20 per cent of the shares in the SPPICAV;20 or
+- the investor from whom the shares are redeemed is a corporate entity or fund that holds more than 20 per cent of the shares in the SPPICAV; or

 - the investor from whom the shares are redeemed is an individual who holds more than 10 per cent of the shares in the SPPICAV.